alexdchiu/pirates-booty/README.md

 ## Functionality

+Setting the project up with Docker and ensuring everything functions correctly. make sure a migration is done in the Accounts CLI on docker to ensure django creates the databases correctly.

 - designate amount time you have to workout
   - maybe make this a user input feature only to input time needed to complete
 - designate targeted body part(s)